 A lump in the chest wall

-You will be asked about your symptoms and health history.
+The doctor will ask about your symptoms and health history.
+You may also be asked about any exposure to asbestos.
 A physical exam will be done.
-You may be referred to a health expert.
-A pulmonologist treats the lungs.
-An oncologist treats cancer.
+You may be referred to a doctor who treats the lungs or one who treats cancer.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.